CMSgov/qpp-conversion-tool/CONTRIBUTING.md

 Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using http://plnkr.co.
-Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
+Please provide:

 - version of qpp-conversion-tool used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails

 We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

 You can file new issues by filling out our [new issue form](https://github.com/flexion/adele-bpa-qpp-conversion-tool/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines: